thk-test2/studyTH/README.md

 ### BOJ 1715. 카드 정렬하기: [Problem](https://www.acmicpc.net/problem/1715)
 - Algorithm: Data structure, Greedy, Priority queue
-- Idea: The key rule is that combining the 2 lowest values first.
+- Intro: The key rule is that combining the 2 lowest values first.
 - Solve
     1. Insert all the numbers to a minimum heap.
     2. Combine the 2 values on the top of the heap.